10 Myths Of The Buy And Sell Car Business Exposed

 Even though the economy is still lagging, the used car business set a new record in 2014 with over $17 million in total sales nationwide.
 This is simply because even when the economy is in a down cycle, people still need cars to get around but don’t necessarily have the money to buy a new vehicle.
-So while there is a lot of money-making potential in the buy and sell car business, there are several myths that should be debunked according to Upullitnebraska.com.
+So while there is a lot of money-making potential in the buy-and-sell car business, there are several myths that should be debunked according to Universal Glass of Phoenix.

-The Myth: You must have a large inventory, with a large overhead, to be successful.
+The Myth: You must have a large inventory, with large overhead, to be successful.

 The Reality: Small car lots do very well and you can be successful by selling just a few cars at a time or having a lot with dozens of vehicles.